 The Executive Director recommended that the Heritage Council amend this registration in accordance with sub-sections 40(4)(c) (i) and (ii) of the Act.
-Reasons for this recommendation were set out in a Recommendation report received by the Heritage Council, in relation to both sub-sections being:
+Reasons for this recommendation were set out in a Recommendation report ('Recommendation') received by the Heritage Council, in relation to both sub-sections being:

-- If any of the land were developed, there is potential for the development to impact upon the school building and substantially reduce the State-level cultural heritage significance of the place. - The land proposed for inclusion both is and has been used in conjunction with the Former Portland National School for over 165 years. - The inclusion of additional land will ensure that all change is managed through an approvals process which is consistent across the entirety of this place and would provide certainty for all parties. - The current extent is limited to the footprint of the Former National School building, and is insufficient to protect, conserve and allow for a proper understanding of the Former Portland National School. - Including an area of land around the building will enable potential change immediately adjacent to the building (for example, new additions) to be managed under an approvals process. - Inclusion of an area of land around the building will also enable works that could potentially impact on the conservation of the building, such as drainage and paving, to be managed under an approvals process.
+- If any of the land were developed, there is potential for the development to impact upon the 1878 single-room schoolhouse building and substantially reduce the State-level cultural heritage significance of the place. - If a large-scale new building was constructed in close proximity to the place, it would have the potential to greatly diminish the setting and context of the 1878 single-room schoolhouse building and therefore reduce its State-level architectural values. - The inclusion of additional land will ensure that all change is managed through an approvals process which is consistent across the entirety of this place and would provide certainty for all parties. - The current extent is limited to the footprint of the 1878 schoolhouse building, and is insufficient to protect, conserve and allow for a proper understanding of the place. - Including an area of land around the 1878 schoolhouse building will enable potential change immediately adjacent to the building (for example, new additions) to be managed under an approvals process. - Inclusion of an area of land around the 1878 building will also enable works and activities that could potentially impact on the conservation of the building, such as drainage and paving, to be managed under an approvals process.